 If, however, you have multiple URLs for mobile and desktop, Google will want to serve up the mobile version to smartphone and tablet users.
 They’ll see the content in the SERPs as defined by the mobile version of your site, such as your headline, URL extension, and meta description.

-How to Build a Mobile First Indexing Strategy for Your Website
+How to Build a Mobile First Indexing Strategy for Your Website in 2018

 With all the backstory out of the way, let’s look at how you can prepare a sound strategy for the mobile first index.
 Preparing ahead can make your site more likely to get listed in the mobile first index.
 Additionally, you won’t suffer any rankings issues in the future.